-Huitson received an annual fee of £15,000 for his services, and was entitled to a share of partnership profits.
+Huitson received an annual fee of £15,000 for his services and was entitled to a share of partnership profits.

-According the the Tribunal documents, Huitson would pay UK tax and NICs on his £15,000 annual fee, but nothing on his share of the partnership’s profits, as the Scheme attempted to exploit the terms of the UK – Isle of Man Double Taxation Arrangements.
+According to the Tribunal documents, Huitson would pay UK tax and NICs on his £15,000 annual fee, but nothing on his share of the partnership’s profits, as the Scheme attempted to exploit the terms of the UK – Isle of Man Double Taxation Arrangements.